pbinkley/jekyll-book/sections/05-section.md

 will be found convenient first to drill the typist in items one through sixteen.
 After these are mastered, instruction may be given in items

+[pagebreak.17]

+seventeen through twenty.

-\* Ascertain typing exporience and how long the interval since last operating a typewriter.
+[^05-1]: Ascertain typing experience and how long the interval since last operating a typewriter.
 If this period exceeds a year, an hour or so a day should be given to renew facility in the touch system.
 Average typing skill is a necessary prerequisite if reasonably efficient operation is to be attained at the outset.